kitnil/awesome/README.md

 ## Jupyter Notebook

+- [python-is-cool](https://github.com/chiphuyen/python-is-cool) - Cool Python features for machine learning that I used to be too afraid to use.
+Will be updated as I have more time / learn more.
+- [java-guide](https://github.com/forax/java-guide) - A guide of modern Java (Java 17)
+- [python-cheatsheet](https://github.com/wilfredinni/python-cheatsheet) - Basic Cheat Sheet for Python (PDF, Markdown and Jupyter Notebook)
 - [cl-jupyter](https://github.com/fredokun/cl-jupyter) - An enhanced interactive Shell for Common Lisp (based on the Jupyter protocol)
 - [jupyter-book](https://github.com/jupyter/jupyter-book) - Create an online book with Jupyter Notebooks and Jekyll
 - [imongo](https://github.com/gusutabopb/imongo) - A MongoDB kernel for Jupyter